phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Clinton Tweets: 137706
+#Number of Clinton Tweets: 138068
-#Number of Trump Tweets: 120020
+#Number of Trump Tweets: 120700
-#Number of Rubio Tweets: 32942
+#Number of Rubio Tweets: 33161
-#Number of Bush Tweets: 12359
+#Total Number of Tweets: 29002
-#Number of Carson Tweets: 11941
+#Number of Bush Tweets: 12429
-#Number of Sanders Tweets: 3695
+#Number of Carson Tweets: 12034
-#Total Number of Tweets:
+#Number of Sanders Tweets: 3898
 ---